Why is shoe care so important?

 Using a small amount of product apply it with the cloth from the tip of your fingers doing circular moves and occasionally a toothbrush for difficult to reach places.

-And finally, la crème de la crème: take a soft bristle brush and give it a good hard brush as the final touch.
+And finally, la crème de la crème: take a soft bristle brush or a woolen cloth and give it a good brush as the final touch.
 For a visual guidance, watch this shoe master do his magic.

 “Now you can dance!”